AIBRT/FreqProf/README.md

 ### Getting Started
-Install the current version of the package by using `devtools::install_github("AIBRT/FreqProf")`, and then start the Shiny App example with `runExample()` after you've installed the package.
+Install the current version of the package by using `devtools::install_github("AIBRT/FreqProf")`, and then start the Shiny App example with `runEx()` after you've installed the package.

 Copyright American Institute for Behavioral Research and Technology (http://aibrt.org/).